 Philip Roth: Unmasked is a co-production of Cinétévé and American Masters for THIRTEEN.
 William Karel and Livia Manera are writers and directors.
 Fabienne Servan Schreiber and Lucie Pastor are producers.
 Marlène Vanthuyne is production manager.
 Stéphanie Mahet is editor, François Reumont is director of photography and Theo Caris is sound.
 Susan Lacy is American Masters series creator and executive producer.

 About American Masters

 Launched in 1986 on PBS, American Masters has earned 28 Emmy Awards — including 10 for Outstanding Non-Fiction Series and five for Outstanding Non-Fiction Special — 14 Peabodys, an Oscar, three Grammys, two Producers Guild Awards, and many other honors.
-To further explore the lives and works of masters past and present, American Masters offers streaming video of select films, outtakes, filmmaker interviews, the American Masters Podcast, educational resources and more.
-The series is a production of THIRTEEN PRODUCTIONS LLC for WNET and also seen on the WORLD channel.
-The series is available for streaming simultaneously on all station-branded PBS platforms, including PBS.org and the PBS Video app, which is available on iOS, Android, Roku, Apple TV, Amazon Fire TV and Chromecast.
-PBS station members can view episodes via Passport (contact your local PBS station for details).
+To further explore the lives and works of masters past and present, American Masters offers streaming video of select films, outtakes, filmmaker interviews, the podcast American Masters: Creative Spark, educational resources, digital original series and more.
+The series is a production of The WNET Group.

 About The WNET Group